 Words: Yours truly • Photos: David • Location: Metropol Parasol

 It’s nuts to think that it’s only been a month since I was in Seville.
-It seems like a lifetime ago we were wandering and getting lost in the streets of Seville yet I can almost still feel that Spanish sun beaming on my face…
+It seems like a lifetime ago we were wandering and getting lost in the Sevillean streets yet I can almost still feel that Spanish sun beaming on my face…

 As I’m gearing up to embark on yet another big birthday adventure (I went to Lisbon for my birthday last year – read about it!), which I no doubt will want to share about, I thought I’d better get my

 shit act together and start blogging again… and this time I’ll keep my promise.
 I promise.

 So here you go, F I V E things you should know about Seville if you’re planning on visiting:

 On our first evening in Seville, we committed the #1 unspeakable crime that any traveller could think of : we took an Uber.
 Yes, despite having been told by our Airbnb host – Holá, Enrique! – that we could virtually get anywhere in the city on foot, we took an Uber.
 To give you some context, we stayed in Santa Cruz, which is the heart of the city; the primary tourist neighbourhood; the old Jewish quarter; home to Seville Cathedral… so very central.